Chamomile is the 2025 ‘Herb of the Year’ according to The International Herb Association! You can read about it HERE.

-So fragrant and flavourful—sweet, with flavours of honey, apple and pineapple.
-Bodegold is an improved German strain of Chamomile with larger flowers, sweeter flavour and higher essential oil content than other chamomiles.
-It also blooms several weeks earlier than other strains.
+Bodegold is an improved German strain of Chamomile with large flowers (for a chamomile), sweet flavour and high essential oil content.
+It also blooms earlier than other strains of chamomile.
 Plants are 12 to 24 inches in height.
 The daisy-like flowers bloom all summer and you will be able to get multiple harvests from the same plant.
-You can get a good supply of chamomile flowers with just a few plants.
+Just a few plants will give you a good supply of chamomile flowers.

-This gentle herb is a safe and potent medicinal.
-Gentle does not mean less effective.
 Chamomile’s biochemical composition includes the important flavonoids, Apigenin and Quercetin.
 These flavonoids possess a number of medicinal benefits, including anticancer, antioxidant, anti-inflammatory and antiviral properties (Ullah et al 2020).
-Many researchers have reported that M. recutita has pharmacological properties, including:
+Many researchers have reported that M. recutita has pharmacological properties including:

-• Antimicrobial (Batista et al., 2014)
+- Antimicrobial (Batista et al., 2014)

-• Anti-inflammatory (Batista et al., 2014)
+- Anti-inflammatory (Batista et al., 2014)

-• Antioxidative (Sebai et al., 2014)
+- Antioxidative (Sebai et al., 2014)

-• Antispasmodic (Farideh et al., 2010)
+- Antispasmodic (Farideh et al., 2010)

-• Antiviral (Koch et al., 2008), and
+- Antiviral (Koch et al., 2008), and

-• Sedative activities (McKay and Blumberg, 2006)
+- Sedative activities (McKay and Blumberg, 2006)

 A cup of Chamomile tea is a cup of goodness.